hyperledger/besu-docs/docs/private-networks/reference/cli/options.md

 :::note
 This option only applies to proof-of-authority networks.
-For proof of stake and proof of work networks, see [`--block-txs-selection-max-time`](../../../public-networks/reference/cli/options.md#block-txs-selection-max-time).
+For proof-of-stake and proof-of-work networks, see [`--block-txs-selection-max-time`](../../../public-networks/reference/cli/options.md#block-txs-selection-max-time).
 :::